 This service area consists of the Toxicology and Breath Alcohol Sections.
-These Sections provide scientific support to the criminal justice system for crimes where alcohol use may be implicated.
+Both of these Sections provide scientific support to the criminal justice system for crimes where alcohol use may be implicated, and, as required provide testimony in courts of law.
 The Toxicology Section also provides scientific analysis and examination of evidence as requested by state and local law enforcement agencies, medical examiners, and prosecutors, and, as ordered by a court upon request of the defense.
-This includes laboratory examination, reporting the results, and, as required, providing testimony in courts of law.